 When pursuing a course of study which leads to a “Master” degree, both the thesis and the practicum pathways usually involve a review of the research regarding the thesis statement.
 While reviewing some of the Internet resources available regarding the implementation of publicly funded compulsory education in this country, it’s interesting to see the articles associated with the thoughts and writings of Thomas Jefferson and Horace Mann.
-Historian Ellwood P. Cubberley asserts:
+Historian Ellwood P. Cubberley makes the following assertion regarding Horace Mann:

 - No one did more than he to establish in the minds of the American people the conception that education should be universal, non-sectarian, free, and that its aims should be social efficiency, civic virtue, and character, rather than mere learning or the advancement of sectarian ends.
 (Cubberley, Ellwood P., Public Education in the United States (1919) p.
 167)